← Blog

 Day One's E2EE is good when enabled.
 The catch: it's an option, available only on paid plans, and it's not the default.
 That has implications for trust:

 Jottii flips this.
-Every user, free or paid, is E2EE from the first entry.
+Every user, on the trial or any paid plan, is E2EE from the first entry.
 The architecture has no path to read your data, even on the company's side.
 That's a deliberate design constraint that limits what we can build (no server-side AI, no cross-account sharing without explicit key exchange) and we accept the trade.

 If privacy is a "nice to have" - sure, Day One Premium is fine.
 If it's the reason you're picking a journal app, the default matters.